webdriverio/webdriverio/website/docs/CustomServices.md

     // other hooks or custom service methods ...
 }
 ```
+Note that there are framework-specific hooks that you will have to add to the worker service, like `beforeTest` (for Mocha/Jasmine) and `beforeScenario` (for Cucumber).
 It is recommended to store the browser object through the passed in parameter in the constructor.
 Lastly expose both types of workers as following:

 ```js